Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes - Open Economy Macroeconomics

 Different countries adopt different methods to determine their currency's exchange rate based on their economic policies and goals:

-• Flexible Exchange Rate: Determined by market demand, supply.
-Value fluctuates freely, no government, central bank intervention.
+• Flexible Exchange Rate: Determined by market demand, and supply.
+Value fluctuates freely, with no government, or central bank intervention.
 Market forces set currency value, leading to daily fluctuations.

-• Fixed Exchange Rate: Currency value tied to another currency, commodity.
-Government, central bank intervene to maintain fixed value, buying, selling currency reserves.
+• Fixed Exchange Rate: Currency value tied to another currency, or commodity.
+The government, and central bank intervene to maintain fixed value, buying, and selling currency reserves.

 • Managed Floating Exchange Rate: Hybrid system, currency fluctuates within range.
-Government, central bank intervene to influence exchange rate if deviates too much.
+The government, and central bank intervene to influence the exchange rate if deviates too much.

 Flexible Exchange Rate